xdai-nyu/xdai-nyu.github.io/projects/knowCheck.md

 ## 1. Introduction

-**1.1 Target Audience**
+### 1.1 Target Audience

-KnowCheck is designed for young and adult learners aged 18–45 who are learning AI concepts outside formal academic programs.
-This includes professionals, students, and career switchers who rely on fragmented learning sources such as online courses, podcasts, articles, and workplace resources to build AI literacy.
-These learners are often self-directed, time-constrained, and focused on practical use rather than systematically verifying conceptual mastery.
+KnowCheck target both young and adult learners age 18 to 45 years learning the AI concepts outsidde formal academic programs.
+This will cover professionals, students, and career switchers who depend on fragmented sources of learning like online courses, podcasts, articles, and job-based resources to develop AI literacy.
+These students tend to be self-directed, time-pressed, and practice-oriented as opposed to meticulously testing mastery of concepts.
 Without structured programs or consistent feedback, many struggle to determine whether they truly understand what they are learning.

 KnowCheck provides a structured way to help them verify mastery and build confidence through real-world, scenario-based assessment.

-**1.2 Identified Learning Need**
+### 1.2 Identified Learning Need

 Research consistently demonstrates that individuals tend to overestimate their own competence, especially in unstructured learning environments.
-This phenomenon is known as the Dunning–Kruger effect.
-In AI-assisted learning contexts, this miscalibration is further amplified because chat-based AI systems provide immediate answers, which can create an illusion of understanding without meaningful engagement.
+This is what is referred to as the Dunning-Kruger effect.
+This miscalibration is also intensified in the context of AI-assisted learning since the chat-based AI systems suggest instant responses, and they may give an illusion of comprehension without meaningful engagement.

-Most traditional evaluation systems:
+The majority of conventional evaluation systems:

-- Emphasize memorization rather than applied reasoning
+- Focus on memorization as opposed to applied reasoning.

 - Lack feedback about how answers are produced

-- Offer limited insight into learner confidence
+- Offer little to no information on the confidence of learners.

-As a result, learners may progress with misplaced confidence until confronted with complex or real-world problems they cannot solve independently.
+As a result, learners mat progress with misplacedd confidence before they are faced with a challenging or real-world problems that they are unable to solve indpendently.

-**1.3 Problem Statement**
+### 1.3 Problem Statement

 How can AI be used to provide systematic, diagnostic assessment that helps learners accurately measure and reflect on their understanding rather than merely test recall?

-**1.4 Research Motivation**
+### 1.4 Research Motivation

 KnowCheck is motivated by three educational challenges: